ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_dsc.rst

       Port: 80
       IPAddress: '*'

-The above example is an array with two values of the class `MSFT_xWebBindingInformation <https://github.com/dsccommunity/xWebAdministration/blob/master/source/DSCResources/MSFT_xWebSite/MSFT_xWebSite.schema.mof>`_.
+The above example is an array with two values of the class `DSC_WebBindingInformation <https://github.com/dsccommunity/WebAdministrationDsc/blob/main/source/DSCResources/DSC_WebSite/DSC_WebSite.schema.mof>`_.
 When defining a ``[CimInstance[]]``, be sure to read the resource documentation to find out what keys to use in the definition.